nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

    e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * The 'Model' component does not depend on any of the other three components.
 ```
-Additional Commands

-* Redo Command - It is able to redo only if an undo command has been executed before.
-This function is done by using stack.
-When an undo command is executed, taskManager is "push" into the stack before undo command's function is carried out.
-By doing this way, the previous state is saved inside the stack.
-When redo command is executed, the stack will "pop" and the taskManager will be replaced by the taskManager from the stack.
-The method that handle the stack reside in ModelManager under Model component.

-* RemoveDeadline Command - It is able to remove all dates in a task.
-It checks for valid index and set all the dates for the task to an empty string.

-* Undo Command - It is able to undo action commands: add, edit, delete, clear, redo commands.
-This function is done by using stack.
-When an action command is executed, taskManager is "push" into the stack before the action command's function is carried out.
-By doing this way, the previous state is saved inside the stack.
-When undo command is executed,
-the stack will be "pop" and the taskManager will be replaced by the taskManager from the stack.
-The method that handle the stack reside in ModelManager under Model component.

 ### 3.5.
 Storage component